 - 1. A student who believes an error has been made in their grade in any class should attempt to resolve the issue informally with the instructor. - 2.
-In the event that an informal resolution does not occur, the student should promptly (within two weeks of speaking with the instructor) submit the grievance in writing, with supporting evidence, to the Dean and request a meeting with that person.
-The Dean should then arrange a meeting with the student within two weeks, review the grievance and supporting evidence, meet with the instructor, and resolve the problem, providing the student with written notification. - 3.
+In the event that an informal resolution does not occur, the student should promptly (within two weeks of speaking with the instructor) submit the grievance in writing, with supporting evidence, to the Dean and request a meeting.
+The Dean should then arrange a meeting with the student within two weeks, review the grievance and supporting evidence, meet with the instructor, and provide a written resolution of the problem to the student. - 3.
 If the student remains dissatisfied with the Dean's decision, within two weeks of receiving written notification from the Dean, the student may submit a written appeal to the Provost to request a meeting.
 Following this meeting, the Provost would make a binding decision, thereby concluding the matter.